 Located a short walk away from the University of Waikato, Rimbrook is a residence for undergraduate students.
 Rimbrook aims to provide the means for women of all ages to become the best versions of themselves.
 Rimbrook's activities foster academic, spiritual, professional, cultural and personal development through activities that encourage the gift of self and an awareness of the needs of the wider world.
-Rimbrook strives to make a difference in the Waikato through programmes such as Girls2Girls, a leadership programme for teenagers from refugee backgrounds. www.rimbrook.org
+Rimbrook strives to make a difference in the Waikato through their various programmes.. www.rimbrook.org